iadvize/dataway/README.md

 ```

 You can note a pattern here that will apply to many function down this documentation.
-when composing with multiple `RemoteData` the following rules apply in order:
+when composing with multiple `Dataway` the following rules apply in order:
 - only if all are `success`, the result is a `success`.
 - if one is in `failure`, the result is a `failure`.
 - the first `failure` will be used to generate the end result `failure`.